ORCDA Officers and Board Members

 Cameron Pedri ORCowboyDressageAlliance@gmail.com

-Resides in: Astoria, Oregon
+Resides in: Silverton, Oregon

 Horses: Booker (Shiner’s Gold Freckle) is a coming 9 year old Quarter Horse.
 We’ve been together three and half years.
 He is my first Quarter Horse, and if he is typical of the breed, I’m sold!
 Although we’ve had our challenges, he is a very kind, people-oriented horse who always tries his best for me.
 One of the first things people notice about Booker is his ‘weird’ dark coloring on the left side of his neck.
 It is due to a somatic mutation, a harmless color mutation that produces patches of unexpected color.
 It also produced a beautiful grey streak in his mane.
 I love his one-of-a-kind markings.